syncfusion-content/xamarin-docs/Xamarin/SfChart/datamarker.md

 ![](datamarker_images/datamarker_img8.png)

-## Applying Series Brush
+## Apply series color

-The [`UseSeriesPalette`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartDataMarker~UseSeriesPalette.html) property sets the interior of the series to the data marker's background.
+The [`UseSeriesPalette`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartDataMarker~UseSeriesPalette.html) property is used to apply the series color to background color of data marker labels.
 The default value of this property is true.
-If you don't need to set series interior to data marker, set the [`UseSeriesPalette`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartDataMarker~UseSeriesPalette.html) property to false.

 {% tabs %}